-The Aquaponic Greenhouse
+The Growing Dome Aquaponic Greenhouse

-Modern aquaponic systems work very well inside a geodesic dome greenhouse because they harbor a sustainable growing environment and foster diverse systems.
-As with any design, each type of system has its pros and cons, so it is important to have the freedom to create hybrids.
+Modern aquaponics systems work very well inside a geodesic dome greenhouse because they harbor a sustainable growing environment and foster diverse systems.
+As with any system design, each type of aquaponics system has its pros and cons, so it is important to have the freedom to create hybrids.
 With the right resources and information, you can select the system, or systems, that will best suit your needs, and allow you to get the most out of your Growing Dome® greenhouse.

 History of Aquaponics